 Following the exhibition, the Royal Conservatory of Liège programmed a concert of Gerry’s Symphonic repertoire including “Entente”, with conductor Patrick Baton.

 In September and October 2015 during EXPO and MITO in Milano, Italy, Gerry’s original drawings were exhibited at the “Galleria Milano” with a concert of Gerry’s music featuring Mario Marzi, a member of the Foundation’s Advisory Board.

 In October 2015 students of the Symphonic Orchestra of the Giuseppe Verdi Conservatory in Milano, Italy, performed Gerry’s symphonic music.

 All of the events in Belgium and Italy were organized by Jeannie Toschi Marazzani Visconti, International Director of the Gerry & Franca Mulligan Foundation.

 On November 11, 2016, Franca Mulligan with Riccardo Muti donated the original musical manuscript “Octet for Sea Cliff” (aka “Portofino”) to the Giuseppe Verdi Conservatory in Milano, Italy, after a performance of Gerry’s Concert Jazz Band music played by the conservatory students.

 In April of 2017, Mia Toschi, Executive Director of the Gerry & Franca Mulligan Foundation, began an annual nationwide program for high school students.
-The Gerry Mulligan Day & Essay Contest celebrates both Jazz Appreciation Month and Gerry’s April 6th Birthday.
+The Gerry Mulligan Challenge celebrates both Jazz Appreciation Month and Gerry’s birthday on April 6th.